hitbox/interactive-interpreter/README.md

 ## TODO

+* get moving sprites working and...
+* fix interpreter scene to work with simpler engine event dispatcher (broke it with debugging/moving_sprites.py)

 * `ReadlineScene` moved to an "object" that can put anywhere (or a general reorganizing and cleanup)
 * clear screen
 * toggle console (like Kuake for KDE)